Zirochkaa/medication-notification/README.md

 5. Obtain Telegram Bot Token by creating Telegram Bot.
 [Here](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) (`Obtain Your Bot Token` section) is a guide on how to do it.
 Update `TELEGRAM_BOT_TOKEN` in `.env` file.
+6. If you want to receive logs notifications (when user takes medication or when new user starts using bot) you need to fill `TELEGRAM_CHANNEL_ID` in `.env` file and you will receive logs notifications in telegram private channel.
+[Here](https://stackoverflow.com/a/56546442/7365971) is guide on how to obtain telegram private channel id.
+Update `TELEGRAM_CHANNEL_ID` in `.env` file.
-6. This app uses a webhook approach to processing bot updates.
+7. This app uses a webhook approach to processing bot updates.
 In order to do it your localhost has to be put on the internet.
 You can achieve this by using [ngrok](https://ngrok.com).
 You need to [install](https://ngrok.com/download) it and run:
    ```shell